 Covariates were age, gender, smoking, and baseline outcome variables (where applicable).
-When assessing outcomes of EULAR response and DAS28 remission, baseline DAS28 was included as a covariate.
+When assessing outcomes of EULAR response and DAS28 remission, baseline DAS28 was considered a covariate.
 When assessing for individual components of either remission outcome, the respective baseline component of DAS28 or EULAR response was included as a covariate.

 Statistical analysis

 Analyses were conducted using logistic and linear regression models, controlling for the above covariates.
-Sensitivity analyses subsequently performed accounting for corticosteroid use (dose and duration of corticosteroids prescribed was not available).
+Sensitivity analyses were subsequently performed for corticosteroid-use (dose and duration of corticosteroids were unavailable).

-Linear regression models used to assess dose of MTX prescribed at 6 and 12 months controlled for baseline MTX dose.
-In addition, repeated-measures multivariate analysis of variance (MANOVA) was undertaken to assess for within-person correlation.
+Linear regression models assessing dose of MTX prescribed at 6 and 12 months were controlled for baseline MTX dose.
+Repeated-measures multivariate analysis of variance (MANOVA) was undertaken to assess for within-person correlation.

-Sensitivity analyses were also performed for symptom duration and to account for possible geographical differences by including country as a variable.
+Sensitivity analyses were performed for symptom duration and to explore how representative the study sample was to all METEOR participants from included countries.

 RESULTS